The Student’s Guide to Professional Email Etiquette

 Professors are juggling hundreds of students, research, and grading.
 If your email is a puzzle, they probably won't solve it.

-3. Be Solutions-Oriented: Don't just say you're busy.
+3. Be Solutions-Oriented: Do not just state that you are busy.
 If you need an extension, suggest a specific new deadline.
-If you need a meeting, list three times you’re available.
+If you need a meeting, list three times you are available.

 For more on the gold standard of academic writing, the Purdue OWL Email Etiquette Guide is a lifesaver.